Wh1t3Rh1n0/kali-unattended/README.md

 Notes
 -----
-* If you really to, you can omit the locale, hostname, and domain options in step 3, but you'll have to choose them at the beginning of the install if you don't type them in at boot time.

 * Your preseed.cfg file must be accessible via HTTP.
 The wget command included in the initial boot image does not seem to support HTTPS.
+Unfortunately this means you can't just use the URL of my preseed.cfg file hosted on github.

+* To save a little typing you can omit the locale, hostname, and domain options in step 3, but you'll have to choose them at the beginning of the install if you don't type them in at boot time.

+* You can safely omit the 'http://' at the beginning of the preseed file URL as long as your file is accessible over HTTP.